Northwestern holds midnight vaccine clinic to use expiring doses

 Northwestern students are accustomed to burning the midnight oil while studying.
 On Saturday, some of those night owls got a special opportunity.
 Thanks to quick-acting University staffers, about 200 students received their first COVID-19 vaccination shots in a midnight vaccination clinic at Norris University Center, put together at the last second to ensure unused vaccines did not go to waste.

-Vice President for Operations Luke Figora said the University received notice at about 8:30 p.m.
+Vice President of Operations Luke Figora said the University received notice at about 8:30 p.m.
 Saturday that the Pfizer doses were due to expire at 7 a.m.
 Sunday.
 The doses were offered to Northwestern through a local public health department that had excess doses at the end of the night.
 They said the University could have the vaccines – if it could commit to using them before they expired.

 Figora and Northwestern staff members sprang into action.
 On little notice, they were able to put together a team of 13 to set up the late-night clinic, including staff from Student Affairs, Residential Services, Health Services, the COVID Response Team and trainers from Athletics.
 Residential Services sent an email to all students living in residence halls, and the Athletics trainers sent a note to student athletes to ensure all slots were filled.